 The policies relating to tuition refund for students are determined by the North Carolina Community College System Statewide Refund Policy for all North Carolina Community Colleges.
-Activity, lab, pre-college mathematics and technology fees are not tuition based and are nonrefundable.
+All non-tuition based fees, such as; activity, lab, technology, etc. are non-refundable.